Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6950 2GB should theoretically be quite a bit better than the Radeon HD 5770 in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 6950 2GB should theoretically be much better than the Radeon HD 5770 in general. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 6950 2GB is a better choice, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 6950 2GB is superior to the Radeon HD 5770, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison